 Why Convert Classic Blocks to Individual Gutenberg Blocks?

-By converting the classic block into individual Gutenberg blocks, you will gain more control and flexibility over your content.
+Converting Classic blocks into individual Gutenberg blocks gives you more control and flexibility over your content.

 💡 Note: In most cases, switching from the classic to the block editor will not affect your posts on the front end.